Skip to main content

 tip

 This feature is enabled by default and the backup interval is 1 hour.
-The backed up metadata will be compressed and stored in the corresponding object storage (isolated from the file system data).
-Backups are performed by JuiceFS clients, which may cause an increase in CPU and memory usage during the process, and by default it is assumed that one client will be randomly selected to perform the operation.
+The backed-up metadata is compressed and stored in the corresponding object storage, separate from file system data.
+Backups are performed by JuiceFS clients, which may increase CPU and memory usage during the process.
+By default, one client is randomly selected for backup operations.

-Note in particular that this feature will be turned off when the number of files reaches one million.
-To turn it on again, you have to set a larger backup interval (the --backup-meta option).
-The interval is configured independently for each client, and the automatic backup can be disabled with --backup-meta 0.
+It is important to note that this feature is disabled when the number of files reaches one million.
+To re-enable it, set a larger backup interval (the --backup-meta option).
+The interval is configured independently for each client.
+You can use --backup-meta 0 to disable automatic backup.

 note

-The time required to back up metadata depends on the specific metadata engine, and different metadata engines will have different performance.
+The time required for metadata backup depends on the specific metadata engine.
+Different metadata engines have different performance.

-For a detailed description of automatic metadata backups, please refer to this documentation, or you can back up metadata manually.
-In addition, please also follow the O&M recommendations of the metadata engine you are using to back up your data regularly.
+For detailed information on automatic metadata backups, see this document.
+Alternatively, you can back up metadata manually.
+In addition, follow the operational and maintenance recommendations of the metadata engine you are using to back up your data regularly.

 Trash